 Designed for entering students teaching a lab or tutoring one of our undergraduate courses.
 Respective faculty will instruct students in relevant ways.
+Graded P (Pass) or F (Fail).
+Course is repeatable.

 690. Advanced Topics in Physics.

 Fall and Spring (Hours and credits to be arranged.)
 Staff.